2 Ways to Transfer Photos from Camera to iPhone Quickly

 It is no doubt that we are in an age where inventors are trying as much as possible to reduce the use of wires to promote the use of wireless means to get this done in this century.
 I guess it started with the use of infrared transfers which still required some sort of contact, then can Bluetooth, a completely wireless transfer means for media files and others, and now we can make use of Wi-Fi adapters to perform faster transfers or even make use of cloud transfers; the awesomeness of inventions and technology.

-In order to make wireless transfers an easy task, some companies have invented wireless adapters that can be used to transfer photos to iPad wirelessly and in no time as well.
-Nikon, for example, has a WU-1A wireless adapter, cannon also have a W-E1 wireless adapter, just to mention a few.
+To make wireless transfers an easy task, some companies have invented wireless adapters that can be used to transfer photos to iPad wirelessly and in no time as well.
+Nikon, for example, has a WU-1A wireless adapter, cannon also has a W-E1 wireless adapter, just to mention a few.
 These wireless adapters might cost a little more than the conventionally wired adapters ranging from $35-$50 or more, but it sure is worth it if you are a fan of the wireless policy community.
 These adapters are also easy to use

 1. First of all, download and install from Apple app store the Wireless Utility App for the producer of the wireless adapter you are making use of, in this case, Nikon